sohzm/dotfiles/README.md

 GTK theme was taken from [Tokyo Night Linux theme](https://github.com/koiosdev/Tokyo-Night-Linux).

-i3wm has a dwm like master-stack layout taken from [i3-layouts](https://github.com/eliep/i3-layouts), so you'll have to install that too
+i3wm has a dwm like master-stack layout taken from [i3-layouts](https://github.com/eliep/i3-layouts), so you'll have to install that too [IMPORTANT]

 The font used in terminal and dunst is [Iosevka Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Iosevka)